 - Toggle the On/Off settings under Save hard drive space automatically.

-To enable the Save hard drive space automatically option will allow Dropbox to remove the file from your computer hard drive while saving a copy of the same in the Dropbox account online.
+Enable the Save hard drive space automatically option will allow Dropbox to remove the file from your computer’s hard drive while saving a copy of the same in the Dropbox account online.

 Dropbox will only delete the files that are not used in a few months by the user.